The information passing across my desk is telling the truth about brands that campaign over multiple channels.

-- 40% of organisations in the country have apps, 75% expect to do so in the near future
+- 40% of organisations in the country have apps, 75% expect to do so shortly

-What these seemingly disparate statistics tell us is that there is a lot going on, and some of it isn't working.
+What these seemingly disparate statistics tell us is that a lot is going on, and some of it isn't working.

 The above issues are rooted in businesses' attempts at using multiple channels (which is a smart move), but ultimately running into problems with aligning those seemingly disparate channels.